serbangeorge-m/test-metrics-action/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by `mikepenz/action-junit-report`
-- Built with GitHub Actions and TypeScript
-- Uses advanced caching for trend persistence

----

 **⭐ If you find this action useful, please give it a star!**